MCbiF: Measuring Topological Autocorrelation in Multiscale Clusterings via 2-Parameter Persistent Homology: Acknowledgments

 \section{Acknowledgments}

 JS acknowledges support from the EPSRC (PhD studentship through the Department of Mathematics at Imperial College London).
 MB acknowledges support from EPSRC grant EP/N014529/1 supporting the EPSRC Centre for Mathematics of Precision Healthcare.
-We thank Kevin Michalewicz, Asem Alaa and Christian Schindler for valuable discussions on the computational aspects of this project.
-We thank Alex Bovet for discussions about the temporal dataset studied in this paper.
-We also thank Arne Wolf for discussions about the stability of multiparameter persistence modules.
 This work benefited from discussions at the London-Oxford TDA seminar in November 2024.
+We thank Kevin Michalewicz, Asem Alaa, Christian Schindler and Jacopo Graldi for valuable discussions on computational aspects of this project, Alex Bovet for discussions on the temporal dataset studied in this paper, and Arne Wolf for discussions on the stability of multiparameter persistence modules.
+We also thank Heather Harrington for helpful discussions and for the opportunity to present work in progress at the Max Planck Institute of Molecular Cell Biology and Genetics Dresden (MPI-CBG) in July 2025.